-Screen sharing from the Mac desktop app appears to be working correctly to you, the person sharing, but others see a blurry, still image of what you first shared or possibly the screen where you choose to what you'd like to share.
+Screen sharing from the Mac desktop app appears to be working correctly to you, the person sharing, but others see a blurry, still image of what you first shared or possibly the screen where you choos what you'd like to share.

 Issue: GlobalMeet does not have permission to access your screen

 Why?
-The latest version of macOS introduced more stringent security checks.
-The first time you start screen share on macOS Catalina (for example, after a system update), you're prompted to allow GlobalMeet to record your screen.
+The first time you start screen share on macOS Catalina or Big Sur (for example, after a system update), you're prompted to allow GlobalMeet to record your screen.
 If you're like many of us, you saw "record" and dismissed the alert - you were just trying to share, right?
 Unfortunately, you won't be asked again.

 Resolution: Enable app permissions for GlobalMeet

 Note: The desktop app has to restart to apply the change.
 If you're in the middle of a meeting, restarting will kick you out of the meeting.
 When the desktop app restarts, join the meeting again.